-My Pick - The Lord of the Rings: The Fellowship of the Ring
+Academy Winner/My Pick - The Lord of the Rings: The Return of the King

-My Pick - Peter Jackson "The Lord of the Rings: The Fellowship of the Ring
+Academy Winner - Peter Jackson "The Lord of the Rings: The Return of the King"

 Best Supporting Actor